Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Applications to specific models

-Theorem \ref{Heatequation} covers the case $m=3$ which, instead, is not contained in \cite[Proposition 10]{Dap-Fla2010}. \begin{rmk} Let $\mathcal{O}$ be a bounded subset of $R^m$.
-It is possible to extend this example to an operator $A$ that is the realization in $L^2(\mathcal{O})$ of a general second-order differential operator, see for instance the class of operators defined in \cite[Section 6.1]{Cer2001}.
+\begin{rmk} Let $\mathcal{O}$ be a bounded subset of $R^m$.
+It is possible to extend this example to an operator $A$ which is the realization in $L^2(\mathcal{O})$ of a general second-order differential operator, see for instance the class of operators defined in \cite[Section 6.1]{Cer2001}.
 This generalization is due to the fact that we remove the assumption that $A$ is self-adjoint, which is instead considered in \cite{Dap-Fla2010}. \end{rmk}

 \begin{appendices}